 Three faculty members teach music in a curriculum that begins in the Lower School and spirals upwards to the Upper School.
 The clear focus of the Academy's music program is choral singing.
 That focus has been the tradition at this school for many years and serves as the core of the department.
 However, the department also focuses on the development of music appreciation and theory that will allow any musician -- vocal or instrumental -- to develop skills and pursue excellence in the discipline of music.

 The study of music begins as an enrichment activity at the Lower School.
-All students are exposed music on a rotational basis, and there is an elective opportunity for students to perform in our Lower School singing ensemble, The Eagleaires.
-The Eagleaires perform at school and also in the community.
+All students are exposed to music on a rotational basis, and there is an elective opportunity for students to perform in our Lower School singing ensemble.
+The Lower School Chorus performs at school and also in the community.
 Furthermore, students are also introduced to theater under the auspices of the music program.
 The music teacher, along with the classroom and resource teachers at each grade level, directs each grade level in a class play or pageant that is performed for the entire school community.

-At the Middle School level, music appreciation continues to be taught on a rotational basis to all students in the 5th and 6th grade levels.
-Furthermore, there are two choral ensembles in the Middle School: one for the 5th and 6th grade and another for the 7th and 8th grade.
-These groups perform for student assemblies and sing in two major public concerts each school year.
+At the Middle School level, music appreciation continues to be taught on a rotational basis to all students in the 5th grade.
+Furthermore, there is a choral ensemble in the Middle School that performs for student assemblies and in two major public concerts each school year.
 Students also participate in the All-State Choral Festival and Choral Performance Assessments.

 Along with chorus, students in the Upper School can also enroll in music theory, AP music theory, and applied vocal music.
 Through the music curriculum, serious students of music can attain the theory background needed to pursue continued academic study of music at the collegiate level.
 In fact, many graduates of the Academy's music program have gone on to either study music or participate in various choirs, glee clubs and ensembles at the college level.